IPreferWater/ipreferwater-website/data/blog/home-work.md

 Problem : absolutely nobody want to do the job, it's too small for them.

 So let's see how to do a nice wall

-*When I gave them the paper from the only mason that agreed to come, they finaly asked me to give them 2 papers, one for the inside wall & one for the outside.
-I asked them if they needed a paper for each block of concrete and they gave up their new brillant idea*

 ![dig foundation](/blog/home-work/dig_foundation.webp)